Frequently Asked Questions

 Yes, we welcome applications from international students.
-Please direct any questions about special requirements for international-student applications, to the Office of Graduate Admissions: Tel.
-212-772-4490.
-Click here for their web site.
-There's also some useful information on the Hunter International Students Office web site.
-Tuition fees for international students are the same as those for out-of-state students: currently about $10,505 per year.
+Please direct any questions about special requirements for international-student applications to Graduate Admissions.
+There's also useful information on the Hunter International Students Office website.
+Tuition fees for international students are the same as those for out-of-state students.

 I've found a mistake on the website.
 Who do I tell?